Ritwik1313/Netflix-Data-Visualization/README.md

+🎬 Streaming Genre Explorer

-A Data Visualization Project by Ricky Hota
+A Data Visualization Experience by Ricky Hota

-The Streaming Genre Explorer is a lightweight, interactive data visualization tool built with HTML, CSS, JavaScript, and Chart.js.
-It allows users to explore how viewing time across genres changes by region and year using a clean, Netflix-inspired interface.
+The Streaming Genre Explorer is an immersive, interactive data visualization experience designed to demonstrate how storytelling, design, and engineering can work together to transform raw numbers into insight.
+Built entirely with HTML, CSS, JavaScript, and Chart.js, this project recreates a Netflix-inspired environment where viewers can explore how global audiences spend their time across genres, regions, and years.

-This project was created to showcase skills in front-end development, data visualization, UI design, and interactive data storytelling.
+Far more than a simple bar chart, this project showcases a complete approach to visualization engineering: sleek UI, dynamic animations, responsive design, real-time interactions, and narrative-driven insights.
+Every detail—from hover elevation on cards, to theme-accurate colors, to algorithmic breakdowns of viewing share—was crafted to simulate the type of high-polish user experience expected at modern streaming and entertainment companies.

+This project highlights my strengths in:

+Front-end engineering (DOM manipulation, modern UI patterns, state updates)

+Data visualization engineering (Chart.js configuration, custom tooltips, animations)

+Data storytelling (auto-generated narrative summaries that adapt to user input)

+Interface design & UX thinking (clear hierarchy, responsive layout, Netflix-inspired palette)

+Rapid prototyping & product iteration (building a complete interactive tool within hours)

+The result is a compact but powerful demo that turns a synthetic dataset into a rich browsing experience, which definitively illustrates how careful engineering and thoughtful visualization can make data intuitive, entertaining, and instantly explorable.